 TARC’s Route 18, which serves the Dixie Highway corridor, is the area’s best-performing bus route, carrying an average of more than 4,000 riders daily.
 However, high demand for service combined with traffic congestion along the corridor often causes delays to scheduled stops.

 The launch of Louisville’s first bus rapid transit line will improve, speed, service and reliability on the Route 18 line and transform the look and feel of the Dixie Highway Corridor.
 This system, which eventually could be expanded to other parts of TARC’s service area, will include:

-- More than 30 distinctive bus-rapid transit stops along the length of the Dixie Highway corridor
+- About 30 distinctive bus-rapid transit stops along the length of the Dixie Highway corridor

 - TARC-designated queue-jump lanes and bus turnouts that make it safer and easier for buses to re-enter traffic after stops

 - A Traffic Signal Priority system connected with the Intelligent Transportation System

 - Newly branded buses designated for the Dixie Highway corridor